 - After you sign up be sure to pay attention to your bill and make sure your new provider and price goes into effect per your new contract.
 I ended up calling my new electricity provider several weeks later to confirm the new price was going to kick in.

 - Lastly, make a reminder for yourself to check on prices again once your contract is nearing expiration.
-I use an electronic calendar for most of my needs so I simply made a reminder 6-months from the date I signed up and include the current rate I was paying and provider name.
+I use an electronic calendar for most of my needs, but others may prefer using a personal planner.
+I simply made a reminder 6-months from the date I signed up and include the current rate I was paying and provider name.
 This way I don’t have to look this information up again.

 How to Save Money on Gas & Electricity